rd--/blksc3/md/glossary.md

 ![](sw/blksc3/png/PlayBlock.svg)

+## Play Text

+The _′_ button evaluates either the selected text or, if no text is selected, the current paragraph as indicated by the text cursor, and sends the answer to the synthesiser.
+The _′_ button can be selected using the _"'"_ access key.

 ## Postfix Notation

 Postfix notation, also called reverse Polish or reverse Łukasiewicz notation, is a notation where the operator follows the operands.